zachhannum/the-word-of-iron/manuscript/chapter_4.md

 ***

-The basement turned out to be an entire furnished floor---extra bedrooms, living spaces, and even a library.
+The basement turned out to be an entire furnished floor—extra bedrooms, living spaces, and even a library.
 Len explained that the space had been used to harbor fugitives during the collapse of the Sovereignty.
 This city seemed to have fragmented memories of the old world everywhere.

 The entire Council of Valla and their families, Lord Governor Gareth Finn and his daughter Annet, Marcus, Rykker, and Sev, and the entirety of the staff had already taken refuge below.
 They sat in one of the parlor rooms, scattered across a mishmash of chairs that they had pulled together.
 Conversation was sparse, most sat huddled in small groups, talking nervously.